-For WorldPay, please contact our Support Team firstname.lastname@example.org or via telephone 01293 601110
+Get in touch with our Support Team on firstname.lastname@example.org or via telephone 01293 601110

 Visa, MasterCard, American Express, and other card associations mandate that merchants and service providers meet certain standards of security when they store, process and transmit cardholder data.